James Toney: Mixed martial arts career

 Toney was spotted in attendance at UFC 108 on January 2, 2010, which led to talks between him and UFC President Dana White regarding fighting in the organization.
 On March 3, it was confirmed by White that the two had agreed and signed a multi-fight deal with the company, at the age of 42.

 To help his transition into MMA, Toney was coached by trainer Juanito Ibarra.
 Toney was later coached by Trevor Sherman.

-Toney vs. Couture
+Toney vs. Couture, UFC 118

 His debut fight was against UFC Hall of Famer and former UFC Heavyweight and Light Heavyweight champion Randy Couture at UFC 118 on August 28, 2010.
-Couture scored a takedown against Toney early in the first round, and went on to submit Toney with an arm-triangle choke.
+Couture scored a takedown against Toney early in the first round, and went on to submit him with an arm-triangle choke.
 Toney was subsequently released from his contract with the UFC.
 The match achieved notoriety, though it drew criticisms of being a freak show fight, among them by UFC President Dana White himself.
+Toney's purse was around $500,000 opposed to Couture's $250,000.

+Cancelled bout with Ken Shamrock

+In the aftermath of his loss and release from the UFC, Toney stated he would "100 Percent" compete in MMA again, saying he would fight regardless if it was not in the UFC.
+He would later be attached to a mix rules venture bout against MMA pioneer and UFC veteran Ken Shamrock scheduled for November 2011.
+In October 2011, the event was cancelled and the bout never materialized beyond that.
+UFC 118 remains Toney's sole appearance in mixed martial arts.